woocommerce/woocommerce-android/docs/feature-flags.md

 Here, we have three features which will be active in the following circumstances:

-* `SHIPPING_LABELS_M4` will only be enabled in debug builds and during tests.
+* `SHIPPING_LABELS_M4` will only be enabled in debug builds and during tests until the feature is released.
 * `DB_DOWNGRADE` will only be enabled for debug / beta builds
-* `CARD_READER` will be enabled if the feature is switched on by the user from the Settings page.
+* `CARD_READER` will be enabled if the store is currently eligible for payments i.e when WooCommerce Payments plugin is available.

 ### Putting it all together